envicutor/documentation/related_work.rst

 Concurrency
 ***********

 For reasons discussed in ":ref:`objectives`", only a certain number of submissions shall be allowed to run at a time on the system.
-This section describes different approaches code execution systems take to ensure that, and the approach that Envicutor takes.
+This section describes different approaches code execution systems take to ensure concurrency, and the approach that Envicutor takes.

 Programmed semaphore in Node.js (Piston)
 ========================================

 Piston uses a semaphore that is manually programmed in Node.js to limit the number of submissions that can run at a time.
-The following code snippet in Piston shows the process of a acquiring a semaphore permit with some added comments for illustration :cite:`piston-job-file`:
+The following code snippet in Piston shows the process of acquiring a semaphore permit with some added comments for illustration :cite:`piston-job-file`:

 .. code-block:: javascript